 In November 2020 the UK Government released its 10 Point Plan for a Green Industrial Revolution, did you hear about it, have you heard about all the work already underway?
 Sadly I suspect the answer to both of these questions may well be no, which reflects the lack of sense of urgency or even importance of the plan.
-In July 2021 alongside government measures this should be the major thing we hear about because it is the major activity of the UK Government, there is little evidence this is the case.
+In August 2021 alongside government measures to tackle Covid-19 this should be the major thing we hear about because tackling Climate Change needs to be the major activity of the UK Government, there is little evidence this is the case.

 The plan as its subtitle says is all about building back better, supporting green jobs and accelerating our path to net zero.

-What the 10 Point Green Plan is not is a plan to make the UK net zero, but a series of actions which will help to decarbonise the UK economy.
+What the 10 Point Green Plan is not is a plan to make the UK net zero, rather it is a series of actions which will help to decarbonise the UK economy.

 - Point 1: Advancing offshore wind – quadruple by 2030 – 10GW to 40GW

 - Point 2: Driving the growth of low carbon hydrogen – 1GW by 2025

 - Point 3: Delivering new and advanced nuclear power – Hinkley C 2025, demos 2030